CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Single-User-Mode-Password-Recovery.md

     {{%notice tip%}}

-You may want to take this opportunity to reset the password for the *cumulus* account as well.
+You can take this opportunity to reset the password for the *cumulus* account as well.

 ```
 root@switch:~# passwd cumulus